Syracuse Orange vs. Clemson Tigers Odds, Analysis, College Football Betting Pick

 Clemson defeated Syracuse four times in a row following the latter's entry into the ACC, but the Orange shocked the Tigers last year with a big upset.
 Syracuse is also 3-1 against the spread over the last four meetings in this series.
 Who's the smart bet for Saturday afternoon's battle?

-College football point spread: The Tigers opened as 20-point favorites, according to sportsbooks monitored by OddsShark.
-(Line updates and matchup report)
+College football point spread: The Tigers opened as 20-point favorites, according to sportsbooks monitored by OddsShark (line updates and matchup report).

-College football betting pick, via OddsShark computer: 46.8-19.4 Tigers (College football picks on every game)
+College football betting pick, via OddsShark computer: 46.8-19.4 Tigers (College football picks on every game).

 Check out the OddsShark podcast on iTunes or at OddsShark.libsyn.com for more odds information, betting picks and a breakdown of this week’s top sports betting news.